scherrer-txt/bts/readme.md

 - [] Create "/stack" page
 - [] Create "/ai" page
 - [] Improve typography using [Liquid filters](https://sylvaindurand.org/improving-typography-on-jekyll/)
+- [] Create a repo or a page with all of the BGs for download

 ## Backlog/Ongoing
 - [] Transform BTS into my digital garden